Neutrinos as possible probes for quantum gravity: DSR theories

 Therefore, the phase space has a flat but non-trivial geometry.
 This result is possible since the momentum space geometry presents non-null torsion, that results in a non-metric origin.\\ The kinematical symmetries of this space can be described in the framework of Hopf algebra and have the structure of the $\kappa$-Poincaré group.
 The generators of $\kappa$-Poincaré satisfy the commutation rules \cite{Majid,Lukierski,Lukierski2}:

 where $\{P_{\mu}\}$, $\{N_{j}\}$, $\{R_{j}\}$ are the translation, boost and rotation generators.\\ The explicit form of the Poincaré algebra generators can be obtained starting from the previous commutation rules.
+For instance, in the context of the non commutative $\kappa$-Minkowski spacetime \cite{Agostini}, characterized by the coordinate commutation rule:

-The translation $\{P_{\mu}\}$ and the rotation $\{R_{i}\}$ generators are not modified:
+the translation $\{P_{\mu}\}$ and the rotation $\{R_{i}\}$ generators are not modified with respect to the usual ones:

 whereas the boost generators $\{N_{i}\}$ are amended:

 The Hopf algebra bicross-product formalism associated to the $\kappa$-Poincaré group is given by:

 with the coalgebra antipodes $S$ and counits $\epsilon$ associated to the generic generators $\{P_{\mu}\}$ given by: